afovo/Chatbot-AIEB/README.md

 4. After installation, Ollama will run as a service in the background
 5. Verify the installation by opening a terminal (you can open it in VSCode) and running `ollama --version`

-Once installed, you can download and run various models using commands like `ollama pull mistral` or `ollama run mistral`.
+Once installed, you can download and run LLM models using commands like `ollama pull mistral` or `ollama run mistral`.

 Mistral here is a small and fast model, you can try other models like `llama3.1` or `llama3.1:8b`.
 For more information about the models, you can visit the [Ollama website](https://ollama.com/models).